Are You a Victim of Wrongful Termination?

 • Any documentation related to the discrimination you experienced

-If you were fired as a retaliatory act for reporting illegal conditions at work, you should file a report with the Occupational Safety and Health Administration (OSHA) and then, get more information from an attorney about what your next steps should be here: Whistleblower – Join Class Actions.
+If you were fired as a retaliatory act for reporting illegal conditions at work, you should file a report with the Occupational Safety and Health Administration (OSHA) and then get more information from an attorney about what your next steps should be by clicking here.

 FAQs